Entering the European market for handwoven rugs

 Sharda – India

 The Indian manufacturer Sharda is known for its wide variety of techniques, all by hand, and its (recycled) materials.
-One of the company’s strong points is the fact that they have an in-house design department that allows them to offer a wide range of different designs, as well as the possibility to develop customised products for their buyers.
+One of the company’s strong points is an in-house design department that allows them to offer a wide range of designs and customised product development.
+In addition to business-to-business (B2B) sales, to further capitalise on its wide range of rugs, the company has created The Rug Republic, offering handmade rugs from stock on a B2C level.
+For European consumers, these online sales are conducted from the Netherlands.

-Figure 5: The Rug Republic – Handloom rugs
+Figure 6: The Rug Republic – Handloom rugs

 Source: The Rug Republic @ YouTube

-Kirkit Rugs – Turkey
+Kirkit Rugs – Türkiye

-Even though IKEA as a company is one of the biggest players in HDHT worldwide, their approach towards handwoven rugs is quite similar to some of your other competitors in this field.
-You can take inspiration from the way in which the sourcing of raw materials is described, as well as the production process itself and the photography of both product and production.
-The company aims to make all the wool they use for their handwoven rugs to be 100% responsibly sourced wool by 2025.
+Even though IKEA as a company is one of the biggest players in HDHT worldwide, their approach to handwoven rugs is quite similar to other competitors in this field.
+You can take inspiration from the way they source raw materials, as well as the production process itself and the photography of both product and production.
+They work with weavers at production sites in India and Bangladesh to create designs that reflect the artisans’ skills and colourful heritage.

-Source: IKEA @YouTube
+Source: IKEA @ YouTube

 Which products are you competing with?

 Handwoven rugs mainly compete with their industrially produced, machine-made counterparts.
 Their main quality is decorativeness, provided by the designs, patterns, materials and techniques used to make them.
 The handmade aspect further adds to the story behind the rugs.
-All these characteristics bring additional value and uniqueness to these products, making them more interesting for European consumers.
+All these characteristics add value and uniqueness to these products, making them more interesting for European consumers.
 However, if a consumer mainly needs a functional, standard rug, then these handwoven pieces cannot compete with cheap mass production.

 Tips: